mighty-gerbils/gerbil/doc/reference/iterators.md

 Creates an infinite iterator that iterates over the naturals starting from `start` and incrementing by `step`.

+Note however that the semantics of `in-naturals` changed: since v0.16, it starts from 0 by default, which is compatible with the `in-naturals` from Racket;
+before v0.16, it was starting from 1 by default.
+A furthermore discrepancy with Racket is that Racket only accepts non-negative exact integers for start, and doesn't accept an optional step, always using 1, whereas Gerbil accepts any number for start and step.

 ### in-hash
 ::: tip usage